lorbpanten49294/chesspolo/README.md

-The NCAA Water Polo Championships is a major collegiate tournament in the United States, showcasing top men's and women's teams from universities across the country.
+Magnus Carlsen of Norway is the current world chess champion, holding the title since 2013 and widely regarded as one of the greatest chess players of all time.